 You’d think that something like going into labor to birth a baby would have very noticeable and unmistakable signs.
-In fact, determining whether or not you are really in labor – or whether it’s time to head to the hospital or birth center- can be a little confusing, especially when it’s your first time around the labor and delivery block.
+Determining whether or not you are really in labor – or whether it’s time to head to the hospital or birth center- can be a little confusing, especially when it’s your first time around the labor and delivery block.

 There are several reasons why it’s so tricky: